-2015 Dr Daniel Johnstone School of Medical Sciences The University of Sydney Dr Daniel Johnstone from the University of Sydney is a joint recipient for 2015.
-Dr Johnstone will travel to France for 21 days during September and October to work with Dr Cecile Moro from The French Alternative Energies and Atomic Energy Commission (CEA) on understanding how infrared light protects against Parkinson's Disease - the effect of treating different tissues.
-2015 Dr Romana Stark Department of Physiology Monash University The third joint recipient for 2015 is Dr Romana Stark from Monash University.
-Dr Stark will work with Professor Serge Luquet at the Université Paris Diderot during August and September on how does the brain sense the body's needs and drive food intake?
-2014 Dr Joshua Ho St Vincent's Clinical School Victor Chang Cardiac Research Institute The recipient of the Rod Rickards Fellowship for 2014 is Dr Joshua Ho from the Victor Chang Cardiac Research Institute.
+2015 Dr Daniel Johnstone School of Medical Sciences The University of Sydney Dr Daniel Johnstone from the University of Sydney was a joint recipient for 2015.
+Dr Johnstone travelled to France for 20 days during September and October to work with Dr Cecile Moro from The French Alternative Energies and Atomic Energy Commission (CEA) on understanding how infrared light protects against Parkinson's Disease - the effect of treating different tissues.

+2015 Dr Romana Stark Department of Physiology Monash University The third joint recipient for 2015 was Dr Romana Stark from Monash University.
+Dr Stark worked with Professor Serge Luquet at the Université Paris Diderot for 26 days during September and October on how does the brain sense the body's needs and drive food intake.

+2014 Dr Joshua Ho St Vincent's Clinical School Victor Chang Cardiac Research Institute The recipient of the Rod Rickards Fellowship for 2014 was Dr Joshua Ho from the Victor Chang Cardiac Research Institute.
 Dr Ho undertook research on decoding the language of life by computational linguistics and active learning at the French National Institute for Agricultural Research (INRA) and the Pierre-and-Marie-Curie University where he worked with Professor Jean Garnier and Dr Nataliya Sokolovska, respectively, for 21 days during August and September 2014.